 However, maintaining accurate inventory information can be challenging.
 Traditionally, many companies have relied on time-consuming periodic physical inventory counts, which can interfere with everyday business operations.
 Nowadays, many are moving to a more flexible and agile approach: cycle counting.
-While some accounting rules and tax regulations require a physical count, this article explores both options, and helps you choose and implement the best approach for your company.
+While some accounting rules and tax regulations require annual or biannual physical counts, this article explores both options, and helps you choose and implement the best approach for your company.

 What Is a Physical Count?

 In a conventional physical count, an organization sets aside several days to count every single item in inventory, across all warehouses, stores and other locations.
 The result is a comprehensive count that serves as a means of checks and balances to ensure what you have on the shelves is accurately represented in your inventory management system.

 Physical counts are typically performed annually, in large part because they are very time-consuming and can disrupt business.
 In fact, physical counts often require companies to suspend operations such as shipping and receiving for as long as the count is in progress.
 They can be extremely labor-intensive, even if companies use radio frequency (RF) tags or other inventory-scanning methods.

 Traditionally, companies have valued the annual physical count as a way to start a new financial year with knowledge of their inventories and adjust their books to make business decisions based on accurate information.
 Companies with less inventory often find that the effort involved in annual physical counts is manageable and don’t see a compelling reason to change.